rubrikinc/terraform-provider-polaris/docs/resources/aws_cnp_account.md

   Following is a list of features and their applicable permission groups.
 These are used when specifying the feature set.
   CLOUD_NATIVE_ARCHIVAL
-    * BASIC - Represents the basic set of permissions required to onboard the feature.
+  BASIC - Represents the basic set of permissions required to onboard the feature.
   CLOUD_NATIVE_PROTECTION
-    * BASIC - Represents the basic set of permissions required to onboard the feature.
+  BASIC - Represents the basic set of permissions required to onboard the feature.
   CLOUD_NATIVE_S3_PROTECTION
-    * BASIC - Represents the basic set of permissions required to onboard the feature.
+  BASIC - Represents the basic set of permissions required to onboard the feature.
   EXOCOMPUTE
-    * BASIC - Represents the basic set of permissions required to onboard the feature.
-    * RSC_MANAGED_CLUSTER - Represents the set of permissions required for the Rubrik-managed Exocompute cluster.
+  BASIC - Represents the basic set of permissions required to onboard the feature.RSC_MANAGED_CLUSTER - Represents the set of permissions required for the Rubrik-managed Exocompute cluster.
   RDS_PROTECTION
-    * BASIC - Represents the basic set of permissions required to onboard the feature.
+  BASIC - Represents the basic set of permissions required to onboard the feature.
-  -> Note: When permission groups are specified, the BASIC permission group
-     must always be included.
+  -> Note: When permission groups are specified, the BASIC permission group must always be included.
 ---

 # polaris_aws_cnp_account (Resource)